MicrosoftDocs/cloud-adoption-framework/docs/plan/data-warehouse-migration.md

 Another part of preparing to migrate is the need for a full assessment of your existing data warehouse to fully understand the architecture, data stores, schema, business logic, data flows, the DBMS functionality used, warehouse operation, and the dependencies.
 The more understanding is gained here the better.
 A detailed knowledge of how the system works helps to communicate and cover off all bases.

 The purpose of the assessment is not just to ensure detailed understanding of the current setup across the migration team but also to understand strengths and weaknesses in the current setup.
 The outcome of an assessment of your current data warehouse therefore can impact your migration strategy in terms of lift and shift versus something broader.
-For example, if the outcome of an assessment is that your data warehouse is at end of life then clearly the strategy would be more of a data migration to a newly designed data warehouse on Azure Synapse versus a lift and shift approach.
+For example, if the outcome of an assessment is that your data warehouse is at end of life then clearly the strategy would be more of a data migration to a newly designed data warehouse on Azure Synapse versus a lift-and-shift approach.

 ### On-premises preparation for data migration